beezwax/recruiting-exercise/README.md

 At the scheduled time of your exercise, you will receive instructions on what to build.
 We'll send your solution around the team for review; you should hear back from us within a day or two.

 ## Submit the exercise using Email
-If you don't want to use GitHub, once you're done, please zip up your solution and return it to us, simply email it at careers@beezwax.net.
+Once you're done, please zip up your solution and return it to us, simply email it at careers@beezwax.net.

 ### Using Gmail
 Gmail now blocks attachments with javascript files (as well as compressed archives that include js files).